Worried about someone's mental health?

 What are the signs that my relative might need help?

-We all go through stressful events from to time that can change our normal behaviour.
+We all go through stressful events from to time that can change our behaviour.
 Short-term changes to behaviour are common.
 We may feel more stressed, angry or sad.
-These feelings are not always a sign of mental illness.
+These feelings are not always a sign of a mental health problem.

-But changes in behaviour can be a sign that your relative is developing a mental illness.
+But changes in behaviour can be a sign that your relative is developing mental health issues.
 You may notice that they start to behave differently.
-You may see a change over a short time or over a number of months.
+You may see a change over a short time or over some months.

 Below are some common changes to look out for.
 Your relative may: